GreenGlobalDevs/ng-api/readme.md

 ####3.
 Set permission

-Please make sure two directory /ng-api/storage and /ng-api//vendor are writtable.
+Please make sure two directories /ng-api/storage and /ng-api//vendor are writable.

 For more info about Laravel's installation: http://laravel.com/docs/5.0